The Celtic Anabaptist Communion Statement of Principles

 Affiliation/membership with the CAC by individuals and congregations is voluntary.
 However, those who find themselves in opposition to our Principles automatically disassociate themselves from the CAC by such opposition.
 That way, integrity of the Communion as well as individual and congregational integrity is preserved.

-The CAC does not hold to the Augustinian doctrine of total depravity, nor to the Calvinistic doctrine of eternal security.
+The CAC does not hold to the 5 Points of Calvinism.
 Freedom of conscience is allowed.

 The CAC affirms that the Bible is absolutely true and trustworthy and is the written word of God which bears witness to the Living Word of God, Jesus Christ.
 We prefer to reserve such terms as "inerrant" and "infallible" to God alone, lest the Bible should be made an idol by some.